Join JPI UE

 If you have an additional questions you are welcome to mail us at firstname.lastname@example.org

-On the one hand, increasing urban density and increasing city size tends to have the positive effect of reducing the average household’s energy consumption.
-On the other hand, increasing population density also has the negative effect of reducing air quality.
-This trade-off is a tricky one.
-This dilemma combined with urban policies designed to stimulate the transition towards low carbon cities are a fascinating area of study.
-BREATHE is a project that explores this by analysing the interactions between urban form, economic welfare, energy use, and emissions by households and firms.
-This is done by gathering data from the cities of Amsterdam, Istanbul, Gothenburg, and Barcelona.
-This data is then used to develop a spatial-economic equilibrium model that can be used for policy simulations.
-BREATHE does this by actively engaging with policy makers and companies from these four cities to produce the most representative and accurate result possible.
+Increasing urban density and increasing city size tend to reduce households’ average energy consumption.
+However, increasing population density also tends to reduce local air quality.
+This trade-off as well as urban policies to stimulate the transition towards low carbon cities are subject of study.
+This is done by collecting data in four very different European cities – Amsterdam, Istanbul, Gothenburg and Barcelona – and by developing a spatial-economic equilibrium model that can be used for policy simulations.
+BREATHE engages policy makers and companies from the four cities

 BREATHE – Urban form, location choice and transport solutions for low-carbon cities

 Partners: Sabanci University, Universitat Autònoma de Barcelona, VU University Amsterdam, University of Gothenburg